Activities

 we can be distracted.

-Bad company corrupts good character, so chose your friends wisely
+Bad company corrupts good character, so choose your friends wisely

 Temptations are hard to resist.
 Are the kids up to the test, or will they give in like Adam and Eve?